 Cultural issues.
 Business units often see data they control as an asset that increases their importance to the organization.
 A less dysfunctional reason for one to keep data siloed is if it feels that sharing the information may lead to a loss of control over data quality or the need to make unwanted changes to its systems if data definitions are modified to meet enterprise needs.

 Technical reasons.
 The increasing popularity of third-party and, more specifically, SaaS applications is accelerating data silo growth.
 That's because many of these applications store information in vendor-supplied cloud data silos.

 If you have been in IT for any length of time, there's a good chance you understand the problems data silos cause, including:

 - No single source of truth to rely on for high-quality decision-making

-- Duplication of data
+- Duplication of data in systems

 - The inability to build a 360-degree view of a customer, partner or product

 - Not being able to identify enterprise-wide business trends

 - Different definitions for the same data elements in separate systems, leading to inconsistencies and poor data quality